BF-FrontEnd-class/agile-development-group2-all-about-trees/planning/development-strategy.md

 ### As a user I want to see the title of the page

-- This user story is developed on branch
+- This user story is developed on branch `09-title`.
-  `9 branches`.
 - This branch is merged to `main` branch after completion.

 ### html